The satellite view shows Indianapolis, the seat of Marion County, the most populous city and the capital of the State of Indiana

 Image: Diego Delso

-Today the city has a population of about 853,000 inhabitants (in 2015), nearly 2 million live in Greater Indianapolis (Indianapolis-Carmel-Anderson, IN Metro Area).
+Today the city has a population of about 863,000 inhabitants (in 2017), more than 2 million people live in Greater Indianapolis (Indianapolis-Carmel-Anderson, IN Metro Area).

 Indianapolis points of interest: